tastefulblatant/tastefulblatant/README.md

 # Hi, i am Matěj Mrkus
 I want to be an Ethical hacker and Programmer.

-And I am also known by the nickname tastefulblatant.
+I am also known by the nickname tastefulblatant.

 i'm using Parrot OS.